 There was a time when I was a fan of anything Korean, from listening to K-Pop to watching K-Drama.
-I was fascinated by how creative their music videos, how cool their dances, how addicting their beats and even how cute their movies were.
-I was drawn within the Korean wave and as a result, I dreamt of going there someday and explore South Korea.
+I was fascinated by how creative their music videos were, how cool their dances were, how addicting their beats and even how cute their movies were.
+I was drawn within the Korean wave and as a result, I dreamt of going there someday and exploring South Korea.

 Fortunately, my cousins planned to go there and invited me to join them.
 I was hesitant at first because it will cost me a lot of money and back then, I was very tight on spending money.
 I have this mindset of saving first before splurging.
 But I was tired of being like this, so I said, Yes.

 Months before our trip, I save as much as I can.
 Luckily, we’ve got our Korean Visas for free.
 We submitted the requirements and waited until it will be released.

 Days becoming near and I was very excited.
 I packed my clothes and camera in just one bag to minimize loads.

 My cousin, Glenn, made our itinerary, so I and the others had no problem thinking about where to go and how to go to the tourist spots and our accommodations.

 Our first destination was Jeju Island.
 An island located in the southern part of South Korea.
 There was no direct flight to Jeju.
 From Seoul, we transferred to another flight, which was Jeju Air.
 We’ve spent 3 days there before going back to Seoul.

 There are a lot of places to see in Jeju especially when you’re a nature lover.
 There are waterfalls, caves, mountains, and grass fields.
 The island is huge so it is recommended to rent a car for easy access.

 SEONGSAN ILCHULBONG PEAK